rogerdahl/striprouter/README.md

 ## Stripboard Autorouter

+---

+UNDER DEVELOPMENT AND NOT YET USABLE.
+See https://github.com/rogerdahl/striprouter-cpp for a working version.

+---

 <img align="right" width="60%" src="./assets/screenshot.png">

 This is a cross-platform program that, given a description of a circuit, searches for the best way to create the required connections on a [stripboard](https://en.wikipedia.org/wiki/Stripboard).